icing/mod_md/README.md

 and `R3` trust the `eissing.org` certificate.
 So, the client needs to determine if it can trust those.
 Trusting one of them is enough!

-When clients check `X3`, they *SHOULD* see that this one cannot be trusted, because the certificate which signed it, namely `Digital Signature Trust Co., CN=DST Root CA X3`, has expired on 2021-09-30.
+When clients check `X3`, they *SHOULD* see that this one cannot be trusted, as it has expired on 2021-09-30.

 And here, very old OpenSSL or even recent gnuTLS clients give up and fail.
 The correct behaviour is to then check trust for the *other* certificate that was sent to the client,